paulosuzart/krust-pm/README.md

 Additional Info:
    - `krust-pm` is designed to manage long running processes such as `python` process, web servers etc. But in case of any process instance finishes, it will be with status Done.
 All managing resources (not Java Process Management) will be hanging on the server.
    - If you scale down any process, it will remove the first `AMOUNT` of elements of the internal list, regardless of their status.
+   - There is no way to get the `PID` of an instance.
+   - There is no way to specify the user that runs a command

 WARN